WuphonsReach/blog/_posts/2017/2017-12-09-ksp-Screenshots.markdown

 {% include gallery id="shot3" %}

 I have moved the 'Bravo' station core into a 45km orbit around the Mun.
 It has no crew at the moment, but that will be rectified sometime in Y18 or Y19.
 I have to get it stocked with supplies / fertilizer, plus get a lander module in place, and test out the transfer vehicle that gets crew from the Kerbin station to the Mun station.
-First task will be to disassemble all of the excess mining rigs in the Mun's Midlands site.
+First task after flag planting will be to disassemble all of the excess mining rigs in the Mun's Midlands site.

+{% include gallery id="shot4" %}

 The initial expansion module for 'Alpha' station at Kerbin is also under construction.